Guuzzeji/yt-scissors/README.md

     <img src="./assets/logo-upscale.jpeg" height="100%">
 </p>

-<h1 align="center">YouTube-Scissors</h1>
+<h1 align="center">YouTube-Scissors (npm library)</h1>

-A simple api (npm library) that allows you to divide a YouTube video into multiple separate videos base on a video's time stamps.
+A simple npm library that allows you to divide a YouTube video into multiple separate videos base on a video's time stamps.
 Built on top of ffmpeg and JavaScript.

 If you are looking for a CLI verison of this library look [here](https://github.com/Guuzzeji/youtube-scissors-cli)